luisarizmendi/edge-demos/demos/rhde-aap/docs/lab-deployment.md

 ## (Optional) Terraform prerequisites

 An optional Terraform script is provided to simplify the creation of the Edge Management server in AWS.

+First, you will need to [install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) in your laptop.

-It has some prerequisites if you want to use it:
+It also has some prerequisites if you want to use it:

 * You will need to Install Terraform in your laptop